Skip to main content

 A practical comparison point is the release trigger: the event you treat as moving funds from collected to payout-ready in your records.
 Before you optimize for speed, align that trigger with your documented controls.

-Use the table as a decision scaffold, not as a source-backed ranking of model performance.
-The provided sources support two broad points relevant to any model: float is temporary double-counting created by processing delay, and intentional misuse of float (such as overdrawing) can create legal exposure.
+Use the table as a decision scaffold, not as a ranking of model performance.
+Two broad points are relevant to any model: float is temporary double-counting created by processing delay, and intentional misuse of float (such as overdrawing) can create legal exposure.
 Those delays can come from institution backlogs, sometimes called holdover float, or from transport disruption, sometimes called transportation float.

-The table gives you a structure, but the provided sources do not establish rail-, provider-, or legal-setup-specific differences.
-Differences in SEPA (Single Euro Payments Area) behavior and dependency on EMI, PI, or Agent Model structures are not established in the provided sources.
-Treat those as legal and program-design questions to confirm in your provider and contract stack.
+The table gives you a structure, but rail-, provider-, or legal-setup-specific differences are questions to confirm in your provider and contract stack.
+Treat SEPA (Single Euro Payments Area) behavior and dependency on EMI, PI, or Agent Model structures as legal and program-design questions to confirm with your provider.
 Use EU Payment License Types Explained: EMI vs PI vs Agent Model for Platforms for model context.

 One grounded control anchor does exist.
 The OCC Payment Systems booklet includes dedicated risk and policy sections and an Appendix A 12 CFR 7.1026 Compliance Worksheet.
 Whatever model you choose, document the release trigger, approver, retained evidence, and exception path so release decisions are auditable instead of implicit.